tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 ####Highlights:
 - One of the group members had a hard time installing new python due to encoding issues
-- Created more detailed design mockups for the website, made some dummy pages.
+- Created more detailed design mockups for the website, made some dummy pages and views.

 forth meeting on March 4th
 ## Sprint #4 (Week 4)